tne-lab/plugin-GUI/README.md

 # Open Ephys GUI

+**This version of the GUI can use Steinberg's ASIO protocol for direct sound card access and lower latency processing on Windows.
+To do so, before building with CMake, download the ASIO SDK from [https://www.steinberg.net/asiosdk](https://www.steinberg.net/asiosdk), unzip it alongside the GUI source tree, and rename the directory to "asiosdk" (this should contain "asio", "common", "driver", etc.).
+You can also set a different path to the ASIO SDK by defining ASIOSDK_PATH when calling CMake.**

+**In order to use ASIO, you must also install the ASIO4ALL driver, available [here](http://www.asio4all.org/).**

 ![GUI screenshot](https://static1.squarespace.com/static/53039db8e4b0649958e13c7b/t/53bc11f0e4b0e16f33110ad8/1404834318628/?format=1000w)

 The Open Ephys GUI is designed to provide a fast and flexible interface for acquiring and visualizing data from extracellular electrodes.
 Compatible data acquisition hardware includes: